 - Introduction

 - Worldwide trends

 - The business environment

-- Forms of business ownership and entry into the business world

-- Levels of management and skills required at the different levels

-- Functional departments within an organisation

-- Information and knowledge management

-- The office environment.
+- Levels of management and skills required at the different levels - Functional departments within an organisation - Information and knowledge management - The office environment.

 Administrative Management 2

 Duration: 12 weeks Assessment: Examination

 - What is technology?

 - The importance and use of technology in a business

 - Internal communications using technology

 - Introducing a (new) technological application into a business

 - What is marketing?

 - The importance of marketing to a business

 - The marketing mix

 - The link between technology and marketing

 - Social networking.